Chapters formed prior to the Delaware State Society:

 Chapters formed following the formation of the Delaware State Society:

-Colonel David Hall Chapter, Lewes, was organized on September 29, 1951, with Mrs. Franklin Maull as organizing regent.
+Colonel David Hall Chapter, NSDAR, Lewes, was organized on September 29, 1951, with Mrs. Franklin Maull as organizing regent.
 It was named for Colonel Hall, who commanded a regiment of the Delaware continentals and later served as Governor of the State.
 Visit the chapter WEBSITE.